Site visit & quote

 Off-cuts and waste removed, deck swept, you walk it with us.
 Care notes for whichever board you've chosen.

-Timber — cheaper upfront.
-Looks classic, ages well if you stay on top of an annual oil or stain.
+Timber — looks classic, ages well if you stay on top of an annual oil or stain.
 Lifespan 10–15 years with care.
-Best if budget is tight or you actively like the look of natural wood.
+Best if you actively like the look of natural wood and don't mind a little upkeep.

-Composite — pricier upfront, basically zero maintenance, doesn't fade or rot.
+Composite — basically zero maintenance, doesn't fade or rot.
 Lifespan 20–25+ years.
-Better grip in wet weather.
 Best if you want to install once and forget about it.
-For most Dublin gardens, composite is the smarter long-term spend.
+For most Dublin gardens, composite is the smarter long-term option.

-Either way, we don't do cheap pine boards from a builders' merchant — minimum-spec on timber is pressure-treated softwood from a proper supplier, and composite is from one of the established brands (Trex, Millboard, Composite Prime, depending on price point and look).
+Either way, we don't do builders'-merchant pine — minimum-spec on timber is pressure-treated softwood from a proper supplier, and composite is from one of the established brands (Trex, Millboard, Composite Prime, depending on the look you're after).

-Timber is cheaper to install, looks great, and needs an annual oil or stain to stay that way — typically 10–15 years' lifespan if you keep on top of it.
-Composite is more expensive upfront, doesn't need refinishing, and lasts 20–25+ years with basically no upkeep.
-For a Dublin garden that gets a lot of rain and rare sun, composite is usually the better long-game shout.
-We'll talk you through both honestly.
+Timber looks classic and needs an annual oil or stain to stay that way — typically 10–15 years' lifespan if you keep on top of it.
+Composite doesn't need refinishing and lasts 20–25+ years with basically no upkeep.
+In a wet shaded Dublin garden either board can get slippery once algae builds up — we use textured composite or grooved timber and add anti-slip strips on steps where it matters.
+Honest take on both at the visit.

 A standard 15–25m² deck is usually three to five working days from sub-frame to finished surface.
 Bigger or raised decks with steps and balustrades take longer — we'll give you a clear timeline with the quote.